 Welcome to the Bullarto Reservoir Fishing Guide.
 Bullarto Reservoir is one of the lesser-known fishing holes around Daylesford.
 Found of the Babbingtons road and connecting Bullarto reservoir road within the wombat state forest this offroad reservoir offers good fishing for trout and redfin.
-If you’re looking for fishing with the comfort of the township of Daylesford than do lookup our fishing guides for Lake Daylesford and Jubilee lake.
+If you’re looking for fishing with the comfort of the township of Daylesford then do look up our fishing guides for Lake Daylesford and Jubilee lake.

 Check out this video highlighting how to target stocked rainbow trout.
 This video will walk you through some helpful tips to get you started.

 Things to do at Daylesford

-Bullarto reservoir is a very scenic picturesque area which is great for bushwalking and photography.
+Bullarto reservoir is a very scenic picturesque area that is great for bushwalking and photography.
 Around Daylesford, there are many cafes, boutique shops and other lakes such as Lake Jubilee, Pyke’s creek & Calembeen Park.
 Whilst in Daylesford we would highly recommend exploring the Wombat Hill Botanic Gardens, enjoying weekly Sunday markets, relaxing at Hepburn springs bathhouse and spa resort, and exploring the local mineral springs.

 Tiger snakes, Brown snakes and Red Bellied Black have been sighted when fishing here so do be cautious.